This is a partial transcript from "The O'Reilly Factor," March 18, 2004 that has been edited for clarity.

 Joining us now from Las Vegas is Brian Krolicki, the Nevada State treasurer.
-And here in the studio, Marion Asnes, the senior editor of Money magazine.
-I love this story because it's like a treasure hunt.
+And here in the studio, Marion Asnes, the senior editor of "Money" magazine.
+I love this story because it is -- it's like a treasure hunt.

 BRIAN KROLICKI, NEVADA STATE TREASURER: So do we.

 MARION ASNES, MONEY MAGAZINE: Yes, it's like a gigantic lost-and- found.

 O'REILLY: All right.
 Let's walk through it step by step.

 O'REILLY: You've got a staggering amount of money sitting in banks, financial institutions like Merrill Lynch, places like that, basically unclaimed, somebody dies, nobody knows about it, this and that.
 What do you do if you're an everyday American?
 How do you start?

 ASNES: You start by getting on the Internet, and you can go to a Web site.
 That is www.unclaimed.org .